Ixrec/OuterWildsArchipelagoRandomizer/README.md

 	- translating important Nomai text
 	- reaching an important place such as the Ash Twin Project

-## Detailed Status and Roadmap
+## Roadmap

-### First Playable Release Blockers

-- ~~item-ify a few more starting tools and knowledge~~
-- ~~read and write save data~~, including checking for discrepancies
-- ~~create an in-game console for displaying Archipelago messages~~
-- teach this mod the Archipelago client protocol, probably using an existing AP client library for .NET
-- ~~write an apworld with items, locations and all the "logic" rules for which items are needed to reach which locations~~

-### Roadmap

-Immediately after a first playable release, I expect to be busy with playtesting and gathering feedback.
+This mod has only just released, so I expect to be busy with playtesting and gathering feedback for a while.
 After that settles, I will most likely work on one or more of the following sub-projects, depending on what players consider most lacking:

 - Flavor Text and Hints: